 He swam 1,500m at the same event in the summer of 2015.

 At the age of 5, Bart wanted to learn how to play the piano.
 Doctors said it would never happen and there was even doubt as to whether he would have the strength to press down a key.
 However, Bart started having piano lessons and he gradually progressed so that at the age of 11 he passed his Grade 5 piano exam.

 When Bart was 19 years old, he moved away from home for a year and went to Nexus Academy of Music Ministry in Coventry and this was where he really developed his ability on the piano.

-Bart is now 34 years old and he lives a relatively independent and normal life.
-He plays piano every week at Hope Church, Malmesbury.
+Bart is now 39 years old and he lives a relatively independent and normal life.
+He plays piano regularly at Hope Church, Malmesbury.
 He is also able to drive a car which has been adapted.